Women Stem Up

 Continuously review the course literature used in exercises and laboratory sessions from a gender-aware perspective.
 Examples of aspects to consider are:

 • Is there a diversity of gender present in the literature?
-And are there a representation of sexual/romantic orientation, race, ethnicity, age, disability, religion, and socioeconomic status in the examples discussed in your classes, laboratory sessions and group work?
+And is there a representation of sexual/romantic orientation, race, ethnicity, age, disability, religion, and socioeconomic status in the examples discussed in your classes, laboratory sessions and group work?

 • What are the ways in which they are discussed?